-The GIS mapping software company Esri has a strong local and an equally impressive global presence.
-It has business incubation facility as well to help founders to launch their startups.
+The GIS mapping software company Esri has a strong local and equally impressive global presence.
+It also has a business incubation facility to help founders launch their startups.

-Based out of Temecula, CA, Perceptyx is a employee surveys and people analytics company.
-It has 300+ employees and was founded in 1998.
-It has operational footprint in the Netherlands and London as well.
+Perceptyx is an employee survey and people analytics company based out of Temecula, CA. It has 300+ employees and was founded in 1998.
+It has an operational footprint in the Netherlands and London as well.

-We take a look at top HR startups that use Big Data to innovate for the people analytics and HR space.
+We look at top HR startups that use Big Data to innovate for the people analytics and HR space.